fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/installation/install-fusionexport-cli.md

 ## Installing the FusionExport CLI

-### Steps

-* If you are using MAC OS or Linux, open the terminal.
+If you are using MAC OS or Linux, open the terminal.
 If you are using a Windows system, open the command prompt.

-* Run the following command to install the FusionExport CLI:
+Run the following command to install the FusionExport CLI:

 ```javascript
 npm i -g fusionexport-cli
 ```